fleetdm/fleet/articles/tales-from-fleet-security-securing-1password.md

 No matter how much we wish SaaS tools had support for Single Sign-On (SSO), there are still so many websites and other resources that require individual passwords.
-Running a company without providing employees with a password manager is downright dangerous.
+Running a company without providing employees with a password manager is setting them up for failure.
+Of course people will use the same asswords on multiple sites if they do not have a way to manage different ones.
+That being said, password managers do centralize a lot of the security eggs in the same basket, which is why the manager itself must be as well protected as possible and why hardware security keys should be used on high-value systems.

 At Fleet, we use 1Password.
-While configuring 1Password is relatively straightforward, here are a few things we do that can help you secure your 1P instance.
+While configuring 1Password is relatively straightforward, here are a few things we do that can help you secure your 1Password instance.

-## Enforce 2FA
+## Require 2FA
-By setting the Account Password Policy to Strong, we gained the ability to support and then enforce 2FA.
+By setting the Account Password Policy to Strong, we gained the ability to support and then require 2FA.

-When enabling 2FA, we ensured we also enforced it, as otherwise, there would always be some users without it.
+When enabling 2FA, we ensured we also required it, as otherwise, there would always be some users without it.

 ## 2FA methods
 We highly recommend that all of our users configure security keys as a 2FA method, but